Last Updated March 26, 2020

 THE DUE DILIGENCE

-Malta conducts due diligence like no other citizenship by investment program; after all, it does hand out a highly coveted Schengen passport.
+Malta conducts due diligence like no other CBI program; after all, it does hand out a highly coveted Schengen passport.

-The Maltese system has been called the ‘gold standard’ of all due diligence processes, going into extensive detail on each application.
+The Maltese system has been called the “gold standard” of all due diligence processes, going to extensive detail on each application.
 It’s also set to become even more stringent as the program becomes more popular.

 Currently, the due diligence process has four tiers:

 - First Tier.
-Standard due diligence is carried out by the agent that you’re using to apply, (e.g., World-Check).
+Standard due diligence is carried out by the agent submitting your application, (e.g., World-Check).

 - Second Tier.
 Police clearance is obtained; your name will be run through Interpol, Europol, and global equivalents.
 Also, any third-country national who would need a visa to visit Malta will have to go through the full Schengen visa application procedure too.

 - Third Tier.
-Anti-money laundering professionals will carry out a check on how your application is completed and if all the documentation is correct.
-Also, a global database check will be conducted, making sure you’re not against any international sanctions and that you aren’t on any denied persons lists.
+Anti-money laundering professionals will carry out a check to ensure your application is complete and that the documentation is correct.
+Also, a global database check will be conducted, making sure you’re not acting against any international sanctions and that you aren’t on any denied person lists.

 - Fourth Tier.
 All of the collected information is compiled and reviewed by a risk assessor.
 A recommendation is made to either accept or reject the application.

-HOW TO GET A MALTESE PASSPORT BY INVESTMENT
+HOW TO GET A MALTESE PASSPORT THROUGH INVESTMENT

-In order to get Maltese citizenship by investment, you must make three separate “investments:”
+In order to get Maltese CBI, you must make three separate investments: